 We recognise the importance of educating our girls for life in a global community, where international and intercultural understanding are key skills.
 This exciting programme affords our girls the chance to study abroad in South Africa, New Zealand, India, United States of America, Sweden, China, Hong Kong, Netherlands, Japan, Germany, Brazil and Australia, as well as the rewarding experience of hosting students from these countries.
 The programme aims to provide exceptional opportunities for students to participate in the global community within the context of school and family life.

-Now in its fifth year, the Global Schools’ Exchange Programme gives Downe House girls in the Fifth Form a very special opportunity to study and live abroad with a choice of 16 partner schools in eleven countries spanning six continents as well as providing a highly rewarding experience for the Downe House community of hosting visiting students from our partner schools – such a challenge offers huge social, cultural and educational benefits for everyone involved.
+Now in its 7th year, our Global Schools’ Exchange Programme gives Downe House pupils a very special opportunity to study and live abroad with a choice of 16 partner schools in 11 countries, spanning five continents, as well as providing a highly rewarding experience for the Downe House community of hosting visiting students from our partner schools – such a challenge offers huge social, cultural and educational benefits for everyone involved.